arrow

 #1 Ransomware

-Companies hit by ransomware cyber attack on banks may find their services paralyzed for prolonged periods, especially if they lack backups.
+Companies hit by ransomware cyber attacks on banks may find their services paralyzed for prolonged periods, especially if they lack backups.
 Paying a ransom to these criminals does not ensure that your system access will be restored.

 #2 Unencrypted Data